highcharts/node-export-server/README.md

 CORS is enabled for the server.

-It's recommended to run the server using [forever](https://github.com/foreverjs/forever).
+It's recommended to run the server using [forever](https://github.com/foreverjs/forever) unless running in a managed environment such as AWS Elastic Beanstalk.

 ### SSL